libremesh/network-profiles/calafou/README.md

 * lime-hwd-openwrt-wan (which pulls also lime-proto-wan as a dependency)
 * babeld-auto-gw-mode

-## Outdoor
+## outdoor_nongateway

-Identical to the gateway profile, but the WAN is not configured as a WAN (it is used as a LAN).
+Identical to the outdoor_gateway profile, but the WAN is not configured as a WAN (it is used as a LAN).
 This is so because we want to use that port for connecting to other LibreMesh nodes, instead of having to run a second cable from the outdoor router to the indoor one.

 ### lime-community configuration

-Identical to the gateway profile.
+Identical to the outdoor_gateway profile.

 ### Packages